This page covers Java’s integration with native certificate stores.

 The new keystore types are:

-The following keystore types were also added, allowing developers to make it clear that they map to the current user:
+Windows-MY-LOCALMACHINEWindows-ROOT-LOCALMACHINEThe following keystore types were also added, allowing developers to make it clear that they map to the current user:

-)Note: this information might change before the final release of Java 19.
+Windows-MY-CURRENTUSER (same as Windows-MY)Windows-ROOT-CURRENTUSER (same as Windows-ROOT)Note: this information might change before the final release of Java 19.

 TODO add instructions